 —Alec Klein, Northwestern University professor, bestselling author and award-winning journalist

 P.S.
-Some of you may be familiar with this book under its working title, The Valedictorian’s Guide to High School and College.
+Some of you may be familiar with this book under its working titles, The Valedictorian’s Guide to High School and College, or I Got An A?!?.

 P.S.
 If you want to leave a message on this page, please scroll all the way down to where it says “Leave a Reply.”
 Thanks!